google-deepmind/jax_privacy/README.md

 ```
 @software{jax-privacy2022github,
-  author = {Balle, Borja and Berrada, Leonard and De, Soham and Ghalebikesabi, Sahra and Hayes, Jamie and Pappu, Aneesh and Smith, Samuel L and Stanforth, Robert},
+ author = {Balle, Borja and Berrada, Leonard and Charles, Zachary and
+Choquette-Choo, Christopher A and De, Soham and Doroshenko, Vadym and Dvijotham,
+Dj and Galen, Andrew and Ganesh, Arun and Ghalebikesabi, Sahra and Hayes, Jamie
+and Kairouz, Peter and McKenna, Ryan and McMahan, Brendan and Pappu, Aneesh and
+Ponomareva, Natalia and Pravilov, Mikhail and Rush, Keith and Smith, Samuel L
+and Stanforth, Robert},
   title = {{JAX}-{P}rivacy: Algorithms for Privacy-Preserving Machine Learning in JAX},
   url = {http://github.com/google-deepmind/jax_privacy},
-  version = {0.3.0},
+  version = {0.4.0},
-  year = {2022},
+  year = {2025},
 }
 ```